hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 K8s provides [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) API object that allows the cluster administrators to define resource quotas and limit ranges per namespace.
 Resource quota tracks aggregate usage of resources in the namspace and allow cluster operators to define hard resource usage limits that a namespace may consume.
 A limit range defines minimum and maximum constraints on the amount of resources a single entity can consume in a namespace.
 It's useful to make sure resource usgae is staying with certain bounds.
 This section shows the process to set up resource quotas using *ResourceQuota*.

-Type below commands to apply two resource quotas, *'team-vmaas-quota'* & *'team-caas-quota'*, to the team namespaces *'team-vmaas'* and *'team-caas'*, respectively:
+Type below commands to apply two resource quotas, *'team-vmaas-quota'* & *'team-caas-quota'*, to the team namespaces *team-vmaas* and *team-caas*, respectively:

 ```shell